 \subsubsection{Setup and Overview}

 All participants completed the experiment using their dominant hands.
 Participants were free to explore the systems as they wished.
 To minimize the influence of auditory cues, they wore foam earplugs to block outside noise.
 To eliminate potential visual cues, both haptic interfaces were covered throughout the experiment, as shown in Figure~\ref{fig:Haptic Device}(a).
-An arm stand was utilized by the participants to ensure comfortable and stable arm movements during the tests.
-During all sessions, the device containing the physical viscoelastic material was used as the reference for perceived realism comparisons.
+Participants used an arm stand to ensure comfortable, stable arm movements during the tests.
+During all sessions, the device containing the physical viscoelastic material served as the reference for comparisons.